What are you worth in today’s economy?

 Often, a vocational expert completes an honest inquiry, based on the facts of the matter, and makes an informed evaluation and recommendation.
 These can include:

 What can my husband/wife reasonably be expected to earn?

 If her business's revenue has been reduced, why and when and under what conditions can it return or even grow beyond what we have become accustomed to?

 Is his income likely to recover?
 If so, when?

 In matters of divorce where one spouse is not working, evaluations from a vocational expert are usually desired and may be required by the Court for consideration in determining spousal and child support payments.
-If you’re in the process of divorcing, or even if you’re just thinking you may be headed down that path, there are four reasons why you should invest in the services of a vocational expert:
+If you’re in the process of divorce, or even if you’re just thinking you may be headed down that path, there are four reasons why you should invest in the services of a vocational expert:

 You want a dispassionate and objective assessment of your spouse’s earning capability as an offense against lethargy;

 You want an updated and honest assessment of your own employment and earning potential as a defense against over-inflation;

 You need an alternative appraisal to your spouse’s assertions or expert testimony

 You want help understanding and evaluating your employment and earning capacities after your change in the situation